SAM-CLIP: Merging Vision Foundation Models towards Semantic and Spatial Understanding: Background

 \textbf{Zero-shot Semantic Segmentation} task aims to predict a dense segmentation mask given a text prompt in an open form, without prior knowledge of specific object classes of interest or any finetuning.
-Recent approaches to open-vocabulary segmentation deploy (image,text) pairs datasets and pretrained VLMs such as CLIP and their internal representations to obtain dense segmentation masks, for example GroupViT~\citep{GroupViT}, ViewCo~\citep{ren2023viewco}, CLIPpy~\citep{PERCEPTUAL}, ViL-Seg~\citep{vil-seg}, OVS~\citep{OVS}, TCL~\citep{TCL}, and SegCLIP~\citep{seg-clip}.
+Recent approaches to open-vocabulary segmentation deploy image-text pairs datasets and pretrained VLMs such as CLIP and their internal representations to obtain dense segmentation masks, for example GroupViT~\citep{GroupViT}, ViewCo~\citep{ren2023viewco}, CLIPpy~\citep{PERCEPTUAL}, ViL-Seg~\citep{vil-seg}, OVS~\citep{OVS}, TCL~\citep{TCL}, and SegCLIP~\citep{seg-clip}.
 In this work, we do not directly use any text data.
 Instead, all text semantic knowledge is derived from a pretrained CLIP.
 An alternative approach is to deploy existing models, without any training, and generate segmentation masks using multiple backbones in a multi-stage setup.
 For example, one can run SAM to get several object proposals and run each through CLIP for semantic classification~\citep{liu2023grounding}.
-Some recent works~\citep{karazija2023diffusion,wang2023diffusion} use internal attention maps of conditional vision generative models such as StableDiffusion~\citep{rombach2022high} to obtain segmentation mask.
-While these approaches are training-free, they require several stages with complex processing, multiple vision encoders, and many forward passes, make their deployment for edge devices limited.
+Some recent works~\citep{karazija2023diffusion,wang2023diffusion} use internal attention maps of conditional vision generative models such as StableDiffusion~\citep{rombach2022high} to obtain segmentation masks.
+While these approaches are training-free, they require several stages with complex processing, multiple vision encoders, and many forward passes, making their deployment for edge devices limited.

 \textbf{Merging Models} techniques aim to combine the capability of different models by simple interpolation operations such as weight averaging~\citep{wortsman2022robust} and task arithmetic~\citep{ilharco2022patching}.
 Recently there's abundance of such techniques~\citep{choshen2022fusing,matena2022merging,muqeeth2023soft,wu2023pi,ilharco2022editing,ZIPIT,khanuja2021mergedistill,bai2022ofasys} employing different weight schemes and parameter sensitivity and importance.
-The way we train \ours, can be regarded as a data-dependent merging approach where the knowledge of the models are combined by repeatedly reminding them of their original behavior via replay, while the optimization algorithm is exploring the parameter space to find an optimum.
+The way we train \ours, can be regarded as a data-dependent merging approach where the knowledge of the models is combined by repeatedly reminding them of their original behavior via replay, while the optimization algorithm explores the parameter space to find an optimum.